SingleManTH/agiletoolkit.org/docs/overview/design.md

 This is where you need [Extensibility](http://en.wikipedia.org/wiki/Extensibility) &ndash; the ability to add new functionality without breaking existing tested code.

 To achieve Composability our Model and View objects store their parameters and only render output at the last moment, once they know what other objects they're working with.
 So all their settings can be changed at any stage before they render.

-So extended components can reconfigure any aspect of the parent and its subcomponents, and they can be farther.
+This means that extended components can reconfigure any aspect of the parent and its subcomponents.

 And Agile Toolkit gives you additional ways to extend your objects:

 * Use call-backs (hooks) to inject event-aware code
-* Inject new methods into any object with addMethod() or even into all objects simultaniously (as PHP5.5 traits do for classes)
+* Inject new methods into any object at runtime with addMethod() or even into all objects simultaniously (as PHP5.5 traits do for classes)
 * Replace standard classes with your own (so you can, for example, swap out the default Grid class).

  The Extensibility features in Agile Toolkit add agility to your development process.